a5an0/bitcoin-wallet-airdrop/README.md

 # Bitcoin Wallet Airdrop

 You might want to go and give Bitcion to a bunch of people who have never had bitcoin, and do this distribution face-to-face.
-There are lots of (for example, humanitarian) scenarios where you might want to do this.
+There are lots of scenarios where you might want to do this, for example distributing funds to victims of a natural disaster.
 Whatever the circumstance, this repo contains some tools to try to make that simple at scale.
 Onboarding a lot of people into Bitcoin quickly is tricky.
 This is just one idea on how to do it while reducing incremental work.

 ## Overview